panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 > **The length of a String** is the number of elements (i.e., 16-bit values) within it. [...]
 Where ECMAScript operations interpret String values, each element is interpreted as a single UTF-16 code unit.

 As you know from surrogate pairs and combining marks above chapters, some symbols need 2 or more code units to be represented.
-So you should take precautions when counting the number of character or accessing characters by index:
+So you should take precautions when counting the number of characters or accessing characters by index:

 ```javascript
 const smile = '\uD83D\uDE00';